 AMW Comics, $19.99

-The Young Protectors: Engaging the Enemy has a gay theme to it – both the main protagonist Kyle or his superhero name Red Hot and his love interest-cum-nemesis Duncan Wells (The Annihilator when he’s in his villain hours) have a thing for one another.
+The Young Protectors: Engaging the Enemy has a gay theme to it – both the main protagonist Kyle or his superhero name Red Hot and his love interest-cum-nemesis Duncan Wells (The Annihilator during his villain hours) have a thing for one another.
 Indeed, this collection, which is meant to be the start of an ongoing series, revolves around poor Kyle’s emotional whiplash as he and his Young Protectors gang try to save the world… from a nefarious plot hatched by Duncan and his partner, the very ancient sorceress called Sircea, or the Platinum Priestess when she’s on duty as the villain.

 One pleasant surprise about this one is that it is not an erotica, so there is a refreshing lack of overly large penises or dumb plots that exist solely to facilitate shagging.
 There is an actual plot here, and the characters do come off as somewhat real instead of just stereotypes to facilitate titillation.
 Mind you, the author pokes fun in a gentle way at girls who draw and write explicit fanfiction about superheroes here, so there is a level of self awareness that makes this one a pretty interesting read.